Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Abstract

 \section{Abstract}

 We describe the elements of a novel structural approach to classical field theory, inspired by recent developments in perturbative algebraic quantum field theory.
-This approach is local and functorial, being characterized by a combination of geometric, analytic and algebraic elements which (1) make it closer to quantum field theory, (2) allow for a rigorous analytic refinement of many computational formulae from the functional formulation of classical field theory and (3) provide a new pathway towards understanding dynamics.
-Particular attention will be paid to aspects related to nonlinear hyperbolic partial differential equations and the functorial structure underlying our approach.
+This approach is local and focuses mainly on the observables over field configurations, given by certain spaces of functionals which are studied here in depth.
+The analysis of such functionals is characterized by a combination of geometric, analytic and algebraic elements which (1) make our approach closer to quantum field theory, (2) allow for a rigorous analytic refinement of many computational formulae from the functional formulation of classical field theory and (3) provide a new pathway towards understanding dynamics.
+Particular attention will be paid to aspects related to nonlinear hyperbolic partial differential equations and their linearizations.

 \subjclass{\emph{2010 Mathematics Subject Classification:} Primary 70S05, 70S20; Secondary 17B63, 35L10, 35L72, 58C15}